Ramones—"Halfway to Sanity"

 All in all, Halfway to Sanity showed that the Ramones were still in pretty decent musical shape in spite of their diminished profile.
 However, some major changes were looming on the horizon.

 Richie Ramone abruptly left the band after the Halfway album was recorded.
 According to Richie, he was tired of being treated like a hired gun rather than a full-fledged band member, in spite of his regular contributions as a song writer.
-The last straw came when Johnny Ramone refused to give Richie a cut of the band's t-shirt proceeds -- which were earning more money for the band than their record sales.
+The last straw came when Johnny Ramone refused to give Richie a cut of the money from the band's t-shirt proceeds -- which, at the time, were more lucrative than their record sales.

-After Richie's sudden exit, the Ramones performed two shows with Clem Burke of Blondie on drums (using the alias "Elvis Ramone") before they welcomed former drummer Marky Ramone back into the fold.
-Marky remained in the lineup till the Ramones broke up for good in 1996.
+After Richie's sudden exit, the Ramones performed two shows with Clem Burke of Blondie filling in on drums (as "Elvis Ramone") before they welcomed former drummer Marky Ramone back into the fold.
+Marky remained in the lineup till the band broke up for good in 1996.